carrotdata/carrot-cache/README.md

 ### Important - core dumps are possible

-Because the code has direct access to native memory via ```sun.misc.Unsafe``` class and this is the alpha-version.
+... because the code has direct access to the native memory via ```sun.misc.Unsafe``` class and this is the alpha-version.
-To debug possible core dumps you need to activate debug mode in the memory allocator
+To debug possible core dumps you need to activate the debug mode in the memory allocator

 ```
   UnsafeAccess.setMallocDebugEnabled(true);